glfw/glfw/README.md

  - [Wayland] Bugfix: Retrieving partial framebuffer size would segfault
  - [Wayland] Bugfix: Scrolling offsets were inverted compared to other platforms (#1463)
+ - [Wayland] Bugfix: Client-Side Decorations were destroyed in the wrong worder
  - [POSIX] Bugfix: `CLOCK_MONOTONIC` was not correctly tested for or enabled
  - [NSGL] Removed enforcement of forward-compatible flag for core contexts
  - [NSGL] Bugfix: `GLFW_COCOA_RETINA_FRAMEBUFFER` had no effect on newer